subgraph/fw-daemon/README.md

 Sophisticated malicious code can subvert the _allowed_ connections to bypass the firewall.
 However, the firewall may alert the user of connection attempts by less sophisticated malicious code.

+The configuration settings for Subgraph Firewall are stored in /etc/sgfw.

+From /etc/sgfw/sgfw.conf:

+Log level specifies the level of verbosity of logging:

+		LogLevel = "NOTICE"

+Log redaction this tells SGFW to write destination hostnames to system logs, or not:

+		LogRedact = true / false

+PromptExpanded controls the level of detail in the prompt:

+		PromptExpanded = true / false

+PromptExpert enables or disables "export mode":

+		PromptExpert = true / false

+Specifies the default rule action:

+		DefaultAction = "SESSION"

 Read more in the [Subgraph OS Handbook](https://subgraph.com/sgos-handbook/sgos_handbook.shtml#monitoring-outgoing-connections-with-subgraph-firewall).